BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 3. This can give you data-driven insights to support you in your investment journey.

-4. It can also help you map your investment strategy to long-term objectives.
+4. It can also help you map your investment strategy to long-term financial objectives.

 Bajaj Finserv AMC offers a wide range of online calculators that cater to varied investment needs and goals.
 Here’s an overview of the main calculator types that can help you plan, track, and optimise your investment journey:

-• SIP Top-Up Calculator: Calculates how increasing your SIP investment periodically may help you potentially achieve your goals faster.
+• Step up SIP calculator: Calculates how increasing your SIP investment periodically may help you potentially achieve your goals faster.
 It may be useful for investors whose incomes or savings are expected to grow with time.

 • Wealth SIP Calculator: Helps you plan your investments and withdrawals using Bajaj Finserv AMC’s Wealth SIP facility, which allows you to initiate SIPs for current investing and SWPs for future withdrawals through a single application.

-• Compounding Calculator: Projects how money may grow over time when realised returns are reinvested, enabling you to see the power of compounding in your investment strategy.
+• Compound interest Calculator: Projects how money may grow over time when realised returns are reinvested, enabling you to see the power of compounding in your investment strategy.

 Goal Calculators

-• Dream Home, Car Calculator, Child Education Calculator: Each tool helps you estimate how much to invest and for how long to potentially reach milestones like buying a new house, car, or funding your child’s education.
-These calculators factor in your current savings, desired goal amount, expected returns and investment horizon.
+• Dream Home, car, child’s education calculator: These tool helps you estimate how much you may need to invest and for how long to potentially reach milestones like buying a new house or car or funding your child’s education.
+They factor in your current savings, desired goal amount, expected returns, and investment horizon.

-• Retirement Calculator: Estimates how much to invest to build a suitable retirement corpus, factoring in inflation, expected returns, desired retirement corpus size and tenure.
+• Retirement calculator: Estimates how much you may need to invest to build a suitable retirement corpus, factoring in inflation, expected returns, the desired retirement corpus, and investment tenure.

 Investment Calculators